 The driving force behind Ecopainting is the Painter.
 We think that painters come first, customers second.
 This may sound like backward thinking to most but our experience validates our thinking.
 An unhappy painter is never good for the customer experience.

-Ecopainting is a good place to work.
+Ecopainting is a good and fun place to work.
 We are not your average painting contractor.
 We think our painters should make a good living.
 They receive 100% paid benefits and performance bonuses.
 We attract good people looking for a career and our turnover is low for the industry.
 Some of our painters are young and we give equal opportunities to women painters.